codership/documentation/galeracluster/source/architecture.rst

 While virtual synchrony guarantees consistency, it does not guarantee temporal synchrony, which is necessary for smooth multi-master operations.
 To get around this, Galera Cluster implements its own runtime-configurable temporal flow control.
 Flow control keeps nodes synchronized to the faction of a second.

 In addition to this, the Group Communication Framework also provides a total ordering of messages from multiple sources.
-It uses this to generate Global Transaction ID's in a multi-master cluster.
+It uses this to generate :term:`Global Transaction ID`'s in a multi-master cluster.

 At the transport level, Galera Cluster is a symmetric undirected graph.
 All database nodes connect to each other over a :abbr:`TCP (Transmission Control Protocl)` connection.
 By default  :abbr:`TCP (Transmission Control Protocl)` is used for both message replication and the cluster membership services, but you can also use :abbr:`UDP (User Datagram Protocol)` multicast for replication in a :abbr:`LAN (Local Area Network)`.